Cray-HPE/docs-csm/operations/boot_orchestration/Session_Templates.md

 `rootfs_provider` identifies the mechanism that provides the root file system for the node.

-In the case of the [Cray Operating System (COS)](../../glossary.md#cray-operating-system-cos) image, the `rootfs_provider` is HPE's
+In the case of the [User Services Software (USS)](../../glossary.md#user-services-software-uss) image, the `rootfs_provider` is HPE's
 [iSCSI SBPS (Scalable Boot Content Projection Service)](../iscsi_sbps/iscsi_sbps.md) to deliver the content.
-CPS projects the root file system onto the nodes as a SquashFS image.
+SBPS projects the root file system onto the nodes as a SquashFS image.
 This is provided via an overlay file system which is set up in dracut.

 `rootfs_provider_passthrough` is a string that is passed through to the provider of the `rootfs`.
 This string can contain additional information that the provider will act upon.